romibi/Scrap-Packed-Explorer/README.md

 ---

 ### Add
-Add file to given archive.
-If given archive is not exists the App will create new one.
+Add a file or folder to a given archive.
+If the archive does not exists the App will create new one.

 | Option                   | Description
 |--------------------------|--------------------------------------------------------------------------------------------------------|